ugovaretto-codex/compiled-python/README.markdown

 ## Numba and Taichi

-No pre-compilation required, the code is annotated and jitted and executed on the fly just run `python3 <file>`.
+No pre-compilation is required, the code is annotated and jitted and executed on the fly just run `python3 <file>`.